What is being Gritty?

 1. They’re interested

-Success requires being deeply interested in what you’re working on.
-“Passion begins with intrinsically enjoying what you do,” Duckworth writes.
+Success comes to those are deeply interested in what they are doing and love their work.
+“Passion begins when you are enjoying what you do,” Duckworth mentions.

 There may be parts of their work that they don’t love, but the overall activity excites them,